Omid2831/Ride_Record_Coaster/README.md

-Rollercoaster of EU Database Project
+A rollercoaster of EU Database Project
 --
 Version: 1.0.0.0
 Date: 13-11-2024